yerf123/course-RH/book/duckietown-robotics-development/04_advanced/01_ros_devel/00_intro_ros.md

 </figure>

 It performs exactly the same task as before.
-Unlike before, each of the building blocks are independent from the rest of the blocks, which means you can swap out certain parts of the code with those written by others.
+Unlike before, each of the building blocks is independent from the rest of the blocks, which means that you can swap out certain parts of the code with those written by others.
 You can write the lane pose extraction algorithm, while your friend works on converting that pose to a motor command.
 During runtime, the lane pose extractor and duckie detection algorithm run in parallel, just helping you utilize your resources better.
 The only missing piece to get a working system is making these blocks communicate with each other.
 This is where ROS comes in.
 If you don't want to write your own driver for the camera, you could very easily use one from any ROS robot using the PiCamera.

 In ROS terminology, each box is a `node`, and each solid arrow connection is a `topic`.
 It is intuitive that each `topic` carries a different type of `message`.
 The img `topic` has images which are matrices of numbers, whereas the pose `topic` may have rotation and translation components.
 ROS provides a lot of standard `message` types ranging from Int, Bool, String to Images, Poses, IMU.
 You can also define your own `messages`.